 Due to the unprecedented Covid-19 situation the Building Department has updated our processes until further notice.

 - Inspection Requests – The Building Department is currently capping the number of inspections per business day.
-INFORMATIONAL HANDOUT.
+INFORMATIONAL HANDOUT for Inspection Requests.

 - Over the Counter Permits – Licensed contractors when possible should use the updated fax, email, and mail-in process.
-INFORMATIONAL HANDOUT.
+INFORMATIONAL HANDOUT Over the Counter Requests.

 - Smoke and Carbon Monoxide Affidavit – New affidavit self-certification for compliance of smoke alarms and carbon monoxide alarms for residential projects.
 NEW AFFIDAVIT FORM.